Rob-Ferguson/HonoluluBitDevs-Rebrand/src/site/notes/para/1. Projects/Honolulu BitDevs/Resources/Notes/Lightning Is the Common Language of the Bitcoin Economy - Roy Sheinfeld from Breez.md

 # The Need for a Common Language

 **Diverse Partnerships**
-Breez Technology collaborates with partners from around the world, necessitating a common language for efficient communication.
+Breez collaborates with partners from around the world, necessitating a common language for efficient communication.
 English serves this purpose due to its widespread acceptance and utility, much like how the Lightning Network serves the Bitcoin economy.

 > [!QUOTE] "The interface between individual nodes in a network — whether people, nations, or communities — has the form of a language."

 **Locked-in Language**
 Roy draws parallels between the inevitability of English as a global lingua franca and the Lightning Network's role in Bitcoin.
-Both are deeply entrenched and difficult to replace due to their widespread adoption and functionality.
+Both are deeply entrenched and difficult to replace due to their widespread adoption and utility.

 > [!QUOTE] "Now for a fact about the present that will irrevocably shape the future: Lightning is emerging as the common language of the bitcoin economy."